Singapore as a city definitely took me by surprise.

 I know that I definitely wouldn’t have felt such a great sense of ‘understanding’ Singapore without my Local Guide.
-Various places that I ate at in Singapore were completely off the radar, things that I never would have thought to try if it wasn’t for my guide (one lunch saw me eating in a basement of a shopping mall, for instance!) and I must say that I loved every single dish I tried in the country (and just so you know, if you’re a vegetarian you’ll love Singapore!).
+One of the best Singapore travel tips is to sample some of the local hawker centres, and places that I ate at in Singapore were completely off the radar, things that I never would have thought to try if it wasn’t for my guide (one lunch saw me eating in a basement of a shopping mall, for instance!).
+I must say that I loved every single dish I tried in the country (and just so you know, if you’re a vegetarian you’ll love Singapore!).
 My Local Fella guide helped me uncover mosques and museums, interesting streets and main points of interest and helped me fill my two days in the city with exactly what I wanted to see.

 For many, Singapore is a ‘stopover city’ – somewhere to stay for a day or two between flights.
 But any true traveller knows the importance of squeezing everything possible out of stopovers!
 The Local Fella’s guide meant that I didn’t faff around deciding what I wanted to do, or debating whether certain things would interest me – his detailed and informative PDF helped me really make the most of every single hour in the city.

 Using The Local Fella’s guide is like having a friend in the city.
 We all love going somewhere and getting recommendations from someone who really knows the city – and Martin and Carlene’s guide felt like they knew exactly what I wanted from Singapore.
 And it was this guide that made me experience Singapore in the very best of lights, and compelled me to be back to visit this city country very soon.

 So if you want to pay the beautiful and fascinating country of Singapore a visit, The Local Fella has all the advice you’ll need to fit as much into your trip as possible.
 For more information and to purchase a guide, visit their website here!